esa-esdl/gridtools/README.md

      a source for gaps in the upsampled, 2x higher resolution grid until the original resolution is reached and all gaps are filled (or none).

+## Limitations

+* All resampling methods assume the target grids to be in the same coordinate space, hence only a grid scaling is applied where the geometric boundaries and coverage of source and target remain the same.
+* All methods are currently 2D only because our primary goal is to perform *spatial* resampling.
+* Upsampling is currently limited to only two methods.
+Use existing alternatives instead such as ``scipy.misc.imresize`` or similar.

 ## Use of Numba